Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries

-Our empirical analysis contributes to the literature by shifting the focus to parties as units of analysis, and using direct observations of their textual campaign output.
-To theorize negative campaigning in multiparty frameworks, we build on the strategic incentives framework and propose a set of hypotheses for party behavior.
-We test our framework by analyzing 18M political messages from elected representatives across 19 European countries.
-This allows us to directly examine how institutional position (governing experience), ideological extremity, and populist discourse predict the use of negative campaigning in real-world communication---thus bridging the gap between macro-level theories and micro-level expression.
+Our empirical analysis contributes by focusing on parties as the unit of analysis and by relying on direct observations of their textual communication.
+Building on a strategic incentives framework, we develop expectations about how party characteristics shape the use of negative campaigning in multiparty contexts.
+We test these expectations using a dataset of 18 million messages posted by elected representatives across 19 European countries.
+This design allows us to examine how cabinet participation, ideological positioning, proximity to elections, and populist discourse are associated with the use of negative campaigning in observed communication, thereby linking theories of party competition to systematic patterns of political messaging.

-In line with our theoretical expectations, our findings show that negative campaigning is most strongly associated with radical right parties, followed by the radical left.
-Governing experience is linked to lower levels of negativity, while ideological extremism and populist rhetoric are associated with higher levels.
-These results underscore that rising negative campaigning \parencite{klingerAreCampaignsGetting2023, tornbergWhenPartiesLie2025} is not merely a byproduct of social media logics, but reflects broader dynamics of party competition and the rise of particular political movements \parencite{tornbergWhenPartiesLie2025}.
+Our findings show that cabinet participation is consistently associated with lower levels of negative campaigning.
+We also find evidence that negativity tends to be higher among parties located farther from the ideological center.
+Across the party-family analysis, radical right parties stand out as the most negative, with radical left parties also showing elevated levels.
+By contrast, the positive associations of right-wing positioning, populism, and election proximity are weaker and depend more on model specification and sample.
+Taken together, these findings suggest that rising negativity in political communication \parencite{klingerAreCampaignsGetting2023,tornbergWhenPartiesLie2025} is not simply a byproduct of social media logics, but also reflects deeper dynamics of party competition, coalition incentives, and the growing prominence of particular political movements.